decaf-dev/obsidian-dataloom/README.md

 **Make some noise, because version 5 of Notion-Like-Tables has arrived!!**

--   Notion-Like Tables now supports usage of all HTML entities.
-This means that previously broken entites, such as emoji icons are now fully supported.
+-   Notion-Like Tables now support usage of all HTML entities.
+This means that previously broken entities, such as emoji icons are now fully supported.
 Obsidian direct links and direct link aliases are now functional.

 -   Live preview is now fully functional.
 You may use Notion-Like Tables in editing mode and have them sync with the table rendered in reading mode.
 If you edit a table in reading mode, it will be synced to your live preview table.